pavankumargarapati/paytm-clone/README.md

 # paytm-clone
-This is the Landing page of Paytm and I have made it responsive for all devices in which the Paytm website doesn't had.
+This is the Landing page of Paytm.
+Which i have developed during my journey on web developemnt and this was the first website that i have built in my web developement field.